kpacha/serf-handler/README.md

 The files in the `conf` dir will be updated after every change in the cluster, so your apps could use them to discover products, services and nodes.

 For a `/etc/hosts` based service discovery, you could just use a cron to move the `conf/fakedhosts.txt` file to `/etc/hosts`.

+If you don't want to react to every event your agent receives, you could just create a cron to run the `members.py` every few seconds.
+This script asks serf for the membership table and, if it has changed, it updates the `conf/fakedhosts.txt`, `conf/services.yml` and `conf/services.json` files

 ###configuration service